ctjoy/ctjoy.github.io/about.md

 permalink: /about/
 ---

-I'm ctjoy, currently studying at NCTU as a graduate student.
+I'm ctjoy, currently a graduate student in Data Science and Machine Intelligence Laboratory at Department of Computer Science, National Chiao Tung University.